Planet

 Preparing and Filing an OFAC Petition

-A petition to OFAC is an official request submitted for the reconsideration of a sanctions decision or to obtain a license to carry out activities that are normally prohibited by sanctions.
+A petition to OFAC is an official request submitted for the reconsideration of a sanctions decision or to obtain a license to carry out activities by a person, entities, organizations, or other groups, entities or persons that are normally prohibited or blocked by sanctions.
 This document must contain persuasive arguments and evidence as to why the sanctions should be lifted or why permission is needed for certain operations.

 The main stages of preparation include: